A bridge to the future

 If there is a symbol of the deep links between Rolex and EPFL (the Swiss Federal Institute of Technology) in Lausanne, Switzerland, it is the Rolex Learning Center.
-With its architectural eloquence defined by flowing curves, this iconic building, which opened in 2010, aptly expresses the essence of a library and forum for intellectual exchange.
+With its architectural eloquence defined by flowing curves, this iconic building, which opened in 2010, aptly expresses the essence of a library and a forum for intellectual exchange.

-Designed for EPFL by the Pritzker Prize-winning duo Kazuyo Sejima and Nyue Nishizawa, co-founders of the Japanese architectural firm SANAA, it is a model for the truly open environment essential to advancing science and education.
+Designed for EPFL by the Pritzker Prize-winning duo Kazuyo Sejima and Ryue Nishizawa, co-founders of the Japanese architectural firm SANAA, it is a model for the truly open environment essential to advancing science and education.

 Half of the Rolex Learning Center was financed by private funding.
 Not hesitating to respond to EPFL’s invitation to contribute, Rolex became the principal patron.
 Several factors underlay this decision.